webtrends-optimize/knowledge-base/docs/for-web/getting-started/tag-configuration/masking.md

 For this, we use the library as below and simply add rules into the array `WT.optimizeModule.prototype.whitelist` each time you build a new test.

+This code, as provided, should go into the pre-init section of your tag to fire at the right time.

 ``` javascript
 //Page Hide
 (function pageHide(){